 Michael is a Senior Architect working on the New Museum Project as part of our role as Architectural Advisor to the West Australian State Government.
 Michael and team act as a conduit between the contractors and government, offering impartial advice and input as the projects reveals itself onsite.

 Michael has worked in practices of all scales, including a large national firm where he was a lead part of the team who delivered Perth’s New Children’s Hospital.
-He is also a Director of his own small architectural practice, MSG Architecture, focussing on innovative housing and mix-use developments.
 In 2017 he was the recipient of the Australian Institute of Architect’s Emerging Architect Prize for WA.

-Michael is deeply committed to the architecture profession outside of practice and is co-chair of the Australian Institute of Architect’s National Committee for Gender Equity, co-chair of the Australian Institute of Architect’s Gender Equity Taskforce in WA and Vice President of the Association of Consulting Architect’s WA branch.
+Michael is deeply committed to the architecture profession outside of practice and has stood as co-chair of the Australian Institute of Architect’s National Committee for Gender Equity, co-chair of the Australian Institute of Architect’s Gender Equity Taskforce in WA and was Vice President of the Association of Consulting Architect’s WA branch.
 He holds a Bachelor of Architecture with Honours from Curtin University.

 I am particularly interested in how tFA seeks to advocate for self determination in remote communities.
 Through rigorous engagement and design process for housing and community facilities, our intent is to improve existing conditions and support future growth.